Katherine E. Isaacs

 Diagram of data typology used in the Latent Data Abstractions study.
 It is a fully connected node-link diagram showing how Tabular, Media, Spatial/Temporal, Network/Hierarchy, Textual, and Grouped data all flow between each other as an abstraction.

 A key part in any visualization project is understanding the data to be visualized.
 There are several factors regarding data, including the format, ranges, meaning, and form.
-We seek to understand how people conceptuatlize their data and how we, as visualization designers and researchers, can improve our processes of data and workflow discovery.
+We seek to understand how people conceptuatlize their data and use this knowledge to understand how we, as visualization designers and researchers, can improve our processes of data and workflow discovery and ultimately design better visualizations and interfaces for people.
 We conducted a study to delve deeper into questions about how people think and cast their data.
 We identify and define latent data abstractions—data abstractions which are useful and meaningful, but not yet fully gestated.
 We report on our observations and produce guidance for further data discovery.

 Integrating Citizen Science, Environmental, and Socio-Economic Data